jordicf/FRAME/tools/rect/README.md

 ## Problem Statement

-Given a fuzzy (non-necessarily uniform) grid of rectangles, each one with a particular density for every module, and a particular module to normalize, finds the set of rectangles that best conform to that shape.
+Given a (non-necessarily uniform) grid of rectangles, each one with a particular density for every module, and a particular module to normalize, finds the set of rectangles that best conform to the shape of that module.
 The definition of "best conforms" depends on the parameters set.

 ## Installation